dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ralph-wiggum-loop/index.md

 ### What It Is

-At its core, the Ralph protocol is:
+At its core, the Ralph protocol is an endless loop:

 ```bash
 # Loop until claude thinks it's done...